lindenb/jvarkit/docs/Bam2Wig.md

       Possible Values: [usage, markdown, xml]
     --region, --interval
       Limit analysis to this interval.
 An interval as the following syntax :
-      "chrom:start-end" or "chrom:middle+extend"  or
+      "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend"
-      "chrom:start-end+extend".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
+      or "chrom:start-end+extend-percent%".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) --mindepth, --mindp
-    --mindepth, --mindp
       When using display READ_GROUPS, What is the minimal read depth that should be considered ?